ethsu1/deepRL/README.md

 This is where Q learning with some sort of function approximator comes in because we can feed in continuous-valued states.
 Now our function approximator represents the lookup table in the basic case.

-#Where does Q Learning and SARSA fail?
+# When does Q Learning and SARSA fail?
 Q learning (even with its ML variants) doesn't led well to real world scenarios because the action space isn't discrete.
 You can no longer find the action that leads to max Q value because there infinite potential actions.
 For example, one of the interesting applications of reinforcement learning is robotic control.
 Take a robotic hand with 5 fingers.
 For it learn to pick up an object, there are infinite number of actions (the angle of each finger has infinite number of values, the force applied by each finger has infinite number of values, etc.).
 So Q learning wouldn't work well in these scenarios.
-You might be able to discretize the actions but it probably wouldn't work the best.
+You might be able to discretize the actions but it probably wouldn't work that well or solve whatever task you are trying to solve

+# What to do for continuous states and continuous actions?